 - Reduce the depth of the cleft to shallow the ‘airless’ valley

 - Remove only diseased areas and leave deeper, healthy tissue intact

 - Make the incision outside the valley (lateralization) to allow the incision to heal in the open air

 - Leave a closed wound (no packing required)

-- Be performed on an outpatient basis
+- Perform the surgery on an outpatient basis

 - Cause little discomfort